Design-Computing/Design-Computing.github.io/md/week1.md

 #### Do

 Now you do the work!
-This is going to be a back and forth with google, What we tell you in the lab, and conversations with yourself and your notebook.
+This is going to be a back and forth with Google, What we tell you in the lab, and conversations with yourself, your peers and your notebook.

 #### Save